Trust Pilot Reviews

 Savings Calculation

-Compare total current power consumption with LED fixture wattage, multiply by operating hours and electricity costs.
+Compare total current power consumption with LED fixture wattage, multiply by operating hours, and electricity costs.
 For example, replacing a 400-watt HID system (460W total) with a 150-watt LED fixture saves 310 watts per fixture.
-Our online savings calculator simplifies these calculations, or our team can run detailed analysis for your specific installation.
+Our online savings calculator simplifies these calculations, or our team can run a detailed analysis for your specific installation.

 Fans are Good (Active Cooling)